xcixor/my-ride/README.md

 | /requests/&lt;ride_id&gt;                       |            |                           |                 |
 | /users/rides/&lt;ride_id&gt;/requests           |   GET      | Fetch a ride's requests   |    TRUE         |

-* From there build on this app
+* From there build on the app

 ## Documentation
 You can view the documentation of the api at [apiary](https://myride2.docs.apiary.io/)